 Concern for the environment is on the rise and rightly so.
 It is important for us to run our business in a way that reflects that concern.
 We stock Beco toys which have been made out of recycled goods such as bamboo chopsticks and we try and stock products that have recyclable packaging as best possible.

-We personally only use recycled or salvaged boxes and bags and admin materials, all our marketing is printed on recycled or salvaged paper and we ‘group’ local deliveries so that our carbon footprint is smaller and has less impact on the environment.
+We personally only use recycled or salvaged boxes and degradable bags.
+All our marketing is printed on recycled or salvaged paper and we ‘group’ local deliveries so that our carbon footprint is smaller and has less impact on the environment.

 Social Resposibility Policy:

 We are keen champions of ‘community’.
-We are not a large corporation who exists in every town and doesn’t care about the town they are based in, we are a community interest company.
+We are not a large corporation who exists in every town and doesn’t care about the town they are based in.
 We recognise the importance of the health of the local economy and are genuinely interested in the community and the people and pets in it.